pogobanane/hosthog/README.md

 ## Implementation status

-- `hog` clears all AuthorizedKeysFiles via bind-mounting /dev/null
+- `hog` clears all AuthorizedKeysFiles via bind-mounting overlay files
 - `release` restores all AuthorizedKeysFiles by unmounting bind-mounts
 - `users` lists active users via `who`, and `netstat`
 - `post` sends a message via `wall`
-- `claim` hosthog maintains a list of claims, but doesn't really do anything with it yet
+- `claim` hosthog maintains a list of claims which time out.
+You need an exclusive claim to hog the system.
 - `status` lists claims

+## Installation

+Optional, but recommended dependencies: `at`

+User-local installation via cargo: `cargo install --path .`

+Or run it from within a nix shell: `nix shell .#default`